 1. Ask for input on special events

 Have you ever had a bright idea for a company party or celebration, only to find that no one seems to share your enthusiasm?
-To avoid lackluster celebrations that don’t do anything to boost morale, encourage your staff to anonymously submit suggestions for the venues and types of employee appreciation events they'd like to see, and then encourage everyone to vote on their favorites.
+To avoid lackluster celebrations that don’t do anything to boost employee morale, encourage your staff to anonymously submit suggestions for the venues and types of employee appreciation events they'd like to see, and then encourage everyone to vote on their favorites.
 Employee retention depends on giving workers the sense you care about their priorities and that you seek their input on matters that impact them.